facebookresearch/spdl/docs/source/installation.rst

 The build process first downloads/builds/installs some third-party dependencies, then it builds SPDL and its binding code.

-Once dependencies are built, set the environment variable ``SPDL_SKIP_DEPS=1`` and the build will skip secondary dependencies in subsequent builds.

 Build can be customized through the environment variables;

 - ``SPDL_USE_CUDA=1``: Enable CUDA integration, such as background data transfer.